d-davidson/OrchidAPI/api-doc.md

 - `server_ids` - Comma separated string of server IDs.
 If specified, only retrieve events for listed servers.

-- `event_types` - Comma servers string of event types.
+- `event_types` - Comma separated string of event types.
 If specified, only retrieve the listed event types.

 <a id="orchid_api.OrchidAPI.get_stream_events"></a>